 - Accounting or finance; economics or statistics; criminal justice, law enforcement, or investigations; healthcare or nursing.

-Why Work For Us: We offer a great benefits package!
-The State of Minnesota offers a comprehensive benefits package including low cost medical and dental insurance, employer paid life insurance, short and long term disability, pre-tax flexible spending accounts, retirement plan, tax-deferred compensation, generous vacation and sick leave, and 11 paid holidays each year.
+GREAT BENEFITS PACKAGE!
+The State of Minnesota offers a comprehensive benefits package including low cost medical and dental insurance, employer paid life insurance, short- and long-term disability, pre-tax flexible spending accounts, retirement plan, tax-deferred compensation, generous vacation and sick leave, and 11 paid holidays each year.

 Public service with this office may qualify applicants to have part of their student loans forgiven under a federal student loan forgiveness program for state government employees.
 (Visit www.studentaid.ed.gov/sa/repay-loans/forgiveness-cancellation/public-service for more information.)

-Application Information: Interested applicants must apply online through the State of Minnesota Careers website, which is the State’s official application and hiring site.
-The deadline for applications is November 1, 2021.
+Interested applicants must apply online through the State of Minnesota Careers website, which is the State’s official application and hiring site.
+The deadline for applications is May 24, 2022.